rubengill/ElixirChatSystem/README.md

 # Elixir Chat System

-An Elixir-based real-time messaging platform engineered to facilitate seamless communication between users over TCP connections.
+An Elixir-based real-time messaging platform created with Elixir to facilitate communication between users over TCP connections.
 This system supports setting nicknames, listing active users, sending direct messages, and broadcasting messages to all users.
 A Java client is provided to interact with the chat server seamlessly.

 ## Table of Contents